-Section 59 of the Local Government Act 2002 sets out the principal objectives of Council-controlled organisations.
-These objectives underpin the Trust's strategic direction and activity plans including the achievement of the shareholder's commercial and non-commercial objectives.
+Section 59 of the Local Government Act 2002 sets out the principal objective of Councilcontrolled organisations.
+This objective underpins the company's strategic direction and activity plans including the achievement of the shareholder's commercial and noncommercial objectives.

 Through a Statement of Intent, the Council shareholder influences the direction of the company, its objectives and its accountability settings.